nickhedley/gridtwin-za/RESULTS.md

 ### The bill, not the rate, 23 Sep 2026

+> A BRIEFING VERSION of this finding was issued on 23 Sep 2026 for use outside the project -
+> self-contained, with the model, the scenarios and the caveats written out.
+It is a snapshot,
+> not a second source of truth: if any of the numbers below move, it needs reissuing, and the
+> copy in circulation should be replaced rather than corrected in place.
+>
 > RATE CORRECTED 23 Sep 2026.
 The box priced the bill off the unweighted mean of the hourly
 > series, which appears nowhere on screen - and which the table's own comment calls a figure
 > describing no customer, since nobody consumes flat across 8,760 hours.
 It now uses the